ossert/ossert/README.md

-Code style?
-Checked by [RuboCop](https://github.com/bbatsov/rubocop/) (crowdsourced code style metrics) What about library support?
+Code quality?
+Checked by [RuboCop](https://github.com/bbatsov/rubocop/) (crowdsourced code quality metrics) What about library support?
 Introducing **Ossert**!
 Crowdsourced project support and availablity metrics.

 # ossert (OSS cERTificate) [![Build Status](https://travis-ci.org/ossert/ossert.svg?branch=master)](https://travis-ci.org/ossert/ossert) [![Inline docs](http://inch-ci.org/github/ossert/ossert.svg)](http://inch-ci.org/github/ossert/ossert)  [![Code Climate](https://codeclimate.com/github/ossert/ossert/badges/gpa.svg)](https://codeclimate.com/github/ossert/ossert)

-The main goal of project is to provide "certificate" for open-source software with different validity check, just to be more formal in estimation of projects' risks, value and ability to use.
+The main goal of project is to provide "certificate" for open-source software with different validity check, just to be more formal in estimation of projects' risks, value and ability to use in an enterprise.
 Also system is designed as open one, so any new checks and validations from community are appreciated.

 The simple structure is:
-- Checks DataSources (such as Github, Bestgems, Rubygems and so on) each provides a set of "attributes"
-- Validity checks based on "attributes", they provide just values which can be compared to other projects.
-  Their goal is not to say "Bad" or "Good" something is, but to provide some more detailed info about projects' legacy
-- We have "profile" page for each project, which shows values for some set of validity checks, as they were previously calculated and could be refreshed on demand.
-- Also we have feature to compare several projects on same validity checks and see any deviations from relatively best or worst of them
+- "Project" has set of raw attributes gathered from different data sources and metrics built upon them.
+- "Fetch" classes gathers data from sources like Rubygems, Bestgems, GitHub.
+- "Reference" class chooses reference projects from different popularity groups (from most to the least popular).
+- "Classifiers::Growing::Classifier" class prepares classification  by sections (Maintenance, Popularity, Maturity) using reference projects.
+  Each classifier section performs calculation upon its own metrics and weights.
+- "Classifiers::Growing::Check" running checks against classifier and prepares marks for particular project.

+Project tries to answer simple question: "Is this gem ready for production?
+Will it be available and consistent in a year?"
+Ossert marks projects with grades A, B, C, D, E. Highest grade means you possibly can trust that open-source project because it is used widely and supported in efficient way.
+Less grades means higher risks for production.

+Also you can check several alternatives against same checks to select most stable and mature from them.

+Long term milestone is to provide not only marks and metrics but also give a context of classification (trends, metadata, discussions, docs, users and so on).
+This tool should help you dive into any open-source library on any level of detalization, from overall marks to a particular change in time.

 ## Metrics